Helmut Gritscher

-Helmut Gritscher (6 June 1933 - 24 November 2015) was an Austrian-born skier, ski instructor and photographer who worked in Australia 1961–70.
+Helmut Gritscher (6 June 1933 – 24 November 2015) was an Austrian-born skier, ski instructor and photographer who worked in Australia 1961–70.

 Biography

 Helmut Gritscher was born 7 June 1933 in Wattens, in the Austrian Tyrol.
-A ski instructor, he traveled and worked in the mountains of Europe, Lebanon and the United States before coming to Australia in 1961 to join the Perisher Ski School in the Mt.
-Kosciusko ski fields, producing his first book, Skiing, on ski technique, with fellow instructor Fritz Halbwidl.
+A ski instructor, he traveled and worked in the mountains of Europe, Lebanon, and the United States before moving to Australia in 1961 to join the Perisher Ski School in the Mt.
+Kosciuszko ski fields and producing his first book, Skiing, on ski technique, with fellow instructor Fritz Halbwidl.

 Photographer

-Gritscher stayed in Australia because he "wanted to photograph something which has only been partly explored visually" to produce his second book The High Country, on the Australian Alps photographed in winter and summer, for which he asked Craig McGregor to write the text.
-Of the process of taking the photographs he remembered, "with every day I spent in those mountains I discovered more beautiful things, and my life became richer, sentiments on which he elaborated in interview;
+Gritscher stayed in Australia because he "wanted to photograph something which has only been partly explored visually" to produce his second book, The High Country, on the Australian Alps photographed in winter and summer, for which he asked Craig McGregor to write the text.
+Of the process of taking the photographs he remembered, "with every day I spent in those mountains I discovered more beautiful things, and my life became richer," sentiments on which he elaborated in an interview:

 His subjects in the Alps included not only skiers and the landscape, but also the Snowy Mountains hydroelectric project.

-To Sydney with Love, his third book, took as its subject Sydney's beaches and harbour, and there he also photographed the older suburbs, rugby, the Sydney Opera House and cultural events.
+To Sydney with Love, his third book, took as its subject Sydney's beaches and harbour, and there he photographed the older suburbs, rugby, the Sydney Opera House, and various cultural events.